analoghifi/albs-DAC-MOS-II-500/README.md

 albs DAC-MOS-II 500 audio power amplifier module (mono single channel)
 using double die lateral MOSFETs
+### Marketing-text:
+text.
+#### The features described below illustrate the high technical standard of this module series:
 * Balanced audio input (unbalanced input possible as well)
 * fully DC-coupled
 * Bridge Mode (BTL) possible (using two modules) resulting in multiple power and double slew rate, no matter if a balanced or unbalanced input is used (without the need of additional circuits)